a-bird-of-paradise/APM/chapter-08/README.md

 ![cubist](8.4/cubist.png)

 No bad either.
-Fiddling with the parameters didn't really do much!.
+Fiddling with the parameters didn't really do much.
+Some very notable bias against low predictions.

+Overall the forest looks great, and on only one factor too!